4. God’s Authority to Rule

 The One Who is with Us Always

 We are not to act or step out in our authority or power; it is always His power flowing through us.
 Without Him, we can do nothing!
 Jesus Himself said, “By myself I can do nothing; I judge only as I hear…” (John 5:30).
-In another place, He said: "Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does (John 519).
-If the Son of God could do nothing without God’s leading Him, that is even more true for you and me.
+In another place, He said: “Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does” (John 519).
+If the Son of God could do nothing without God’s leading Him, it is even more true for you and me.
 The more we can let this truth sink into our spirit, the more we can rest in the fact that it is God’s ministry and not ours.
-If God is doing nothing when we pray for a sick person to be well, and it is not happening, it’s okay to say to the person that you don’t know what to do beyond praying.
-We do not have to make Him look good.
+If God is doing nothing when we pray for a sick person to be well, it's okay to say that you don't know what to do to the person to whom you are praying.
+We do not have to make God look good, and we don’t have to make ourselves look good.
+If Christ “made himself of no reputation” (Philippians 2:7 KJV), it must be the same with His servants.
 We take the step of faith in obedience to the Father and believe He will work, but the results are up to Him.
 Our part is to listen, obey, and believe in Him.
 The power and authority are His.

-In our last study, we discussed the fact that if you have sincerely given your life to Christ, you have entered into a close relationship with Him through a blood covenant.
+Our previous study discussed that if you have sincerely given your life to Christ, you have entered into a close relationship with Him through a blood covenant.
 A covenant is a legal agreement or contract between two parties that is solemn and binding.
 We have become one with Him in a spiritual sense (Colossians 1:27 and 1 Corinthians 6:17).
 When I gave my life to Christ, I didn’t look much different, maybe a bigger smile on my face and fewer lines on my forehead.
-The difference was more internal, in the part of all of us that is unseen, the area of our soul and spirit.
-The Bible says that we were made “alive with Christ even when we were dead in trespasses and sins” (Ephesians 2:5).
+The difference was more internal, in the part of us that is unseen, the area of our soul and spirit.
+The Bible says we were made “alive with Christ even when we were dead in trespasses and sins” (Ephesians 2:5).
 Those of us who have given our lives to Christ have entered into a covenant with God.
 We have promised that the LORD will be our God and that we will be faithful to Him, no matter what happens in this life.
-We have given Him our oath, our pledge of loyalty to serve Him only.
-We are betrothed to Him.
-Paul, the apostle, wrote:

 Bought from Satan’s Dominion